Walks & Tours

 Elizabeth Gaskell’s Manchester

-Next walking tour during the Manchester Literature Festival: Thu 7 October 2021.
-Meet: St Ann’s Church, St Ann’s Square, 11am.
+Next walking tour: Manchester Literature Festival, Wednesday 6 November 2024.
+Meet: St Ann’s Church, St Ann’s Square.
 Booking: Please press here to book with Eventbrite.
-Yes, it’s free but please tip the guide a few shekels Format * A simple walk around Gaskellian sights and sites in the city centre. * A …
+How this walk works * A simple walk around Gaskellian sights and sites in the … Continue reading

 Marple and the Peak Forest